balladeer/effective-enigma/burrow/characters/character_overview.md

 ## Minor Characters
 *Kaysh*: teacher who lets Sase off the hook

-*Doiay*: try-hard, obnoxious coworker with Sase at The Angry Ape
+*Doiay*: try-hard, obnoxious coworker with Sase at The Hungry Ape